adysingh5711/kattal.ai/README.md

-# PDF Chat Application
+# Document Chat Application

 This is a Next.js application that allows users to chat with their PDF documents using AI.
 The application uses LangChain, Pinecone for vector storage, and OpenAI for embeddings and chat completions.

 ## Features

 - Chat interface with AI assistant
-- PDF document processing and embedding
+- PDF and DOCX document processing and embedding
 - Vector search using Pinecone
 - Responsive UI with dark/light mode support